Elephant Seals

 Friends of the Elephant Seal

-The Friends of the Elephant Seal are available to answer questions at the viewing areas from 10am to 4pm daily.
+The Friends of the Elephant Seal are available to answer questions at the viewing areas from 10 am to 4 pm daily.
 Look for the blue jackets to find a docent.
 Docents and the information they share will enrich your viewing experience.
+The viewing area and the docent station (Elephant Seal Vista Point) are located in the shadow of the historic Piedras Blancas Lighthouse.
+Follow your visit with a guided tour of the monument that has guided mariners along the coast since 1875.

 Stewardship Travel is your getaway to ‘Ah-Ha’ moments on vacation through activities and charitable donation opportunities that protect wildlife, habitat, and cultural heritage sites.
 Gain a deeper connection while on vacation with this amazing stewardship program.